Young Dumb & Broke

-"Young Dumb & Broke" is a song by American singer Khalid Robinson.
+"Young Dumb & Broke" is a song by American singer Khalid.
 It was released as a single on June 13, 2017, by Right Hand Music Group and RCA Records as the second single from his debut studio album American Teen.

 "Young Dumb & Broke" reached the top 20 on the Billboard Hot 100, peaking at number 18.
 Furthermore, the song peaked at number one in the Philippines and New Zealand and it has reached the top ten in Australia.
-As of March 2022, the single has been certified 9× Platinum by the Recording Industry Association of America, and has been streamed over one billion times on Spotify.
-The accompanying music video features multiple celebrity cameos, including Normani, Kel Mitchell, Wayne Brady, and Rachael Leigh Cook.
+As of December 2023, the single has been certified Diamond by the Recording Industry Association of America, and has been streamed over one billion times on Spotify.
+The accompanying music video features multiple celebrity cameos, including Normani, Kel Mitchell, Wayne Brady, Rachael Leigh Cook, and Dennis Haskins.

 Critical reception

-The Guardian's Graeme Virtue says that "More decrepit listeners might detect echoes of The Cure's 'Close to Me' amid 'Young Dumb & Brokes palliative organ spiral, but that just adds to the bittersweet vibe of taken-for-granted golden years turning to ash."
+The Guardians Graeme Virtue says that "More decrepit listeners might detect echoes of The Cure's 'Close to Me' amid 'Young Dumb & Brokes palliative organ spiral, but that just adds to the bittersweet vibe of taken-for-granted golden years turning to ash."

 Music video

 The song's accompanying music video premiered on August 1, 2017, on Khalid's Vevo account on YouTube.
-As of October 2024, the music video has over 600 million views.
+As of October 2024, the music video has over 980 million views.

 The music video features cameo appearances from VanJess, Demetrius Harmon, Nathan Zed, Zolee Griggs, Salem Mitchell, Widney Bazile, Quiñ, Will Peltz, Buddy, Normani, Kel Mitchell, Wayne Brady, Rachael Leigh Cook and Dennis Haskins.
 Young Dumb & Broke was released as a virtual reality video for PlayStation VR on March 29, 2018.